mmukhtar1/Drupal-tasks/advanced_view/README.md

 - Total views, Views today, Comment count per each article/ pages has been added as part of statistics.
 Core `statistics` module needs to be enabled for this

+- To get the statistics fields in view , have to enable `Count content views` Configuration in from `admin > Configuration > System > statistics`.

 - Added Header text to the view as total published article count , total unpublished article count utilizing the `hook_views_pre_view` hook.

 - The access is controlled by a custom access plugin (`AdvancedViewAccess`) which is configured in the view's `Page settings` section.
 The access will be allowed only to the permission defined (`advanced_view.access`) users.